Honduras

 Taxpayer’s obligations

-• Notify to the tax authority the selected method to determine the commercial and financial transactions value in arm’s-length conditions.
+- Notify the tax authority of the transfer pricing method selected to determine arm’s-length values.

-• File a transfer pricing return before the tax authority with sufficient analysis to assess the transactions performed with related parties.
+- File a transfer pricing informative return, supported by sufficient analysis to assess transactions with related parties.

 Thin capitalisation